 Indeed, thousands of Brooklyn residents, New Yorkers from other boroughs, and tourists walk or bike over the Brooklyn Bridge or Manhattan Bridge.

 And what's the first Brooklyn neighborhood they come to?
 DUMBO.

 - Front Street is only a few blocks long, so it doesn't matter a great deal which end you start from.
 This tour starts at Front Street at the intersection of Jay Street.

 - Public bathrooms are located in Brooklyn Bridge Park, near the Ice Cream Factory

 - Wear comfortable, low heeled shoes; some DUMBO streets are uneven.

-- Or, get off at the A C train stop at High Street, and walk toward the water down Pearl Street, arriving in two blocks at Front Street.
+- Get off at the A-C train stop at High Street, and walk toward the water down Pearl Street, arriving in two blocks at Front Street.